Home > Developing Well > Children and young peoples health > Childhood obesity

 Disability and obesity: the prevalence of obesity in disabled children

-PHE examines the evidence linking disability and obesity among children and young people.
+Public Health England (prior to its disbandment) examined the evidence linking disability and obesity among children and young people.
 The paper looks at a range of impairments or health conditions associated with disability and explores the main obesity-related chronic health conditions that can develop during childhood and adolescence.
 It also draws attention to the inequalities experienced by children and young people in relation to obesity and disability and highlights implications for policy, practice and research.
+PHE, Obesity and disability, children and young people pdf (390 KB)

 The report from PHE suggests the risk of obesity among children and young people with disabilities may be related to personal factors such as genetic or metabolic complications, diet, levels of physical activity or use of medications with a side-effect of weight gain.